yale-nova/weave/experiments/ReprodcutionReadme.md

 > 👉 [http://weave.eastus.cloudapp.azure.com:5555/extracted_datasets/](http://weave.eastus.cloudapp.azure.com:5555/extracted_datasets/)

-## Numerical Analysis and SGX overhead extrapolation

 ## Performance Challenges and Optimizations for SGX Execution

 Deploying Spark on SGX, even with the help of a LibOS like Gramine, has proven to be a challenging task.
 SGXv1 requires static memory preallocation and thread reservation, which is incompatible with Spark's dynamic and resource-intensive behavior—including RPC threads, GC threads, and shuffle workers.
 As a result, running Spark on SGXv1 is not only inefficient (often incurring more than 10× overhead), but also unpredictable and error-prone.

 Batch-oriented systems like ColumnSort and SnB frequently experience GC faults or out-of-memory errors under SGXv1.
 Additionally, Java-based systems like Hadoop and HDFS rely heavily on OS-level calls and subprocess spawning, which are discouraged or disallowed by Gramine’s secure configuration.
 These limitations often cause Spark components to crash fatally due to unhandled exceptions or missing fallback routines.

-Previous solutions circumvented these issues by launching enclaves through `bash`, but this approach consumes excessive EPC memory—reserving \~50% of enclave memory for bash, leaving little room for actual executor computation.
+Previous solutions [circumvented these issues by launching enclaves through](https://github.com/intel/BigDL/blob/main/ppml/base/bash.manifest.template) `bash`, but this approach consumes excessive EPC memory—reserving \~50% of enclave memory for bash, leaving little room for actual executor computation.

 Weave addresses these challenges with several key design and configuration changes: